 On 25 April 2016, following the trial before the Regional Court Munich regarding the main investigation involving Jürgen Fitschen and four other former Management Board members, the Regional Court acquitted all of the accused, as well as the Bank, which was a secondary participant in such proceedings.
 On 26 April 2016, the public prosecutor filed an appeal.
 An appeal is limited to a review of legal errors rather than facts.
 On 18 October 2016, a few weeks after the written judgment was served, the public prosecutor provided notice that it will uphold its appeal only with respect to former Management Board members Jürgen Fitschen, Dr. Rolf Breuer and Dr. Josef Ackermann and that it will withdraw its appeal with respect to former Management Board members Dr. Clemens Börsig and Dr. Tessen von Heydebreck for whom the acquittal thereby becomes binding.
 On 24 January 2018, the Attorney General's Office applied to convene an oral hearing before the Federal Supreme Court to decide about the Munich public prosecutor's appeal.
 This oral hearing was held on 22 October 2019.
-On 31 October 2019, the Federal Supreme Court has confirmed the acquittals in the Kirch criminal proceedings.
+On 31 October 2019, the Federal Supreme Court confirmed the acquittals in the Kirch criminal proceedings.

-The other investigations by the public prosecutor (which also deal with attempted litigation fraud in the Kirch civil proceedings) are ongoing.
-Deutsche Bank is fully cooperating with the Munich public prosecutor's office.
+After the Federal Supreme Court's judgement of 31 October 2019, the other investigations by the public prosecutor (which also deal with attempted litigation fraud in the Kirch civil proceedings) were terminated.